 Loan-to-Value (LTV) Ratio: Everything You Need to Know

-So, what does Loan-to-Value mean?
-It indicates the relationship between the loan amount and the value of an asset purchased.
+So, what does LTV mean?
+On the basic level, it indicates the relationship between the loan amount and the value of the asset purchased.
 This ratio is most frequently used to issue a home ownership loan.
 In most banks, its maximum possible level is 70–80% of the pledged property’s cost.
-The higher the LTV ratio, the more risks the loan brings to a lender.
+The higher the LTV ratio, the more risks the loan creates for the lender.

-In parallel, a low LTV reduces the risk taken by lenders because they have more secure collateral.
+Similarly, a low LTV reduces the risk taken by lenders because they get a more secure collateral.
 Let’s say you borrow $50,000, and the value of the house you’re buying is $100,000.
 The LTV, in this case, is 50%.
 This shows how much of the value of the collateral covers your loan.

-LTV calculation is pretty simple.
-You just need to divide your credit sum by the purchase price and multiply it by 100% to find the result.
-So, the formula looks like this:
+Now we get Loan to Value explained, let’s see how it’s calculated.
+The formula is surprisingly simple.
+You just need to divide your credit sum by the purchase price and multiply it by 100%.
+So, the Loan to Value formula looks like this:

 The Loan-to-Value Ratio is always presented as a percentage.
 Therefore, if the calculation gives 0.60, the LTV is 60%.